invweb/Pocket_Psychologist_Gigacode_AI/README.md

 - Hilt (DI)
 - AndroidX Activity Compose

-## Разрешения

-- RECORD_AUDIO - запись голоса
-- VIBRATE - вибрация для упражнений
-- POST_NOTIFICATIONS - уведомления
-- FOREGROUND_SERVICE - фоновый сервис

-## Функции

-1. **Анализ голоса**: Запись речи и определение настроения
-2. **Виджет настроения**: Отображение последнего настроения на главном экране
-3. **Дыхательные упражнения**: Анимированное упражнение с вибрацией
-4. **История**: Сохранение истории настроений в базе данных

-## Использование

-1. Запустите приложение
-2. Нажмите кнопку "Начать запись"
-3. Проговорите что-нибудь в течение 30 секунд
-4. После анализа увидите свое настроение
-5. Используйте дыхательное упражнение для расслабления
-6. Добавьте виджет "Настроение дня" на главный экран

-## Настройка

-Для сборки проекта требуется:
-- Android Studio Hedgehog или новее
-- JDK 11 или новее
-- Android SDK с API 36

-## Важные файлы

-### Ключевые Kotlin файлы
-- `ui/HomeScreen.kt` - главный экран приложения
-- `voice/VoiceAnalyzer.kt` - анализатор голоса
-- `data/repository/MoodRepository.kt` - репозиторий настроений
-- `ui/viewmodel/HomeViewModel.kt` - ViewModel для главного экрана

-### Ресурсы
-- `res/values/strings.xml` - строки интерфейса
-- `res/values/colors.xml` - цвета темы
-- `res/values/themes.xml` - темы приложения
-- `res/xml/mood_widget_info.xml` - конфигурация виджета

-### Конфигурация
-- `gradle/libs.versions.toml` - версии зависимостей
-- `app/build.gradle.kts` - конфигурация сборки

-## Планы развития

-- Интеграция с ML Kit Voice Match API для более точного анализа
-- Классификация настроений с помощью кастомной модели
-- Интеграция с Google Fit для отслеживания состояния
-- Экспорт истории настроений в PDF
-- Уведомления и напоминания о дыхательных упражнениях

-## Лицензия

-Этот проект создан в образовательных целях.
+## Permissions

+- RECORD_AUDIO - voice recording
+- VIBRATE - vibration for exercise
+- POST_NOTIFICATIONS - notifications
+- FOREGROUND_SERVICE - background service

+## Functions

+1. **Voice Analysis**: Speech recording and mood detection
+2. **Mood Widget**: Displays the latest mood on the home screen
+3. **Breathing Exercises**: An animated exercise with vibration
+4. **History**: Saving the mood history in the database

+## Usage

+1. Launch the app
+2. Press the "Start Recording" button 3.
+Say something for 30 seconds.
+4. After the analysis, you will see your mood
+5. Use a breathing exercise to relax
+6. Add the "Mood of the Day" widget to the home screen

+## Setting up

+To build the project, you need:
+- Android Studio Hedgehog or later
+- JDK 11 or later
+- Android SDK with API 36

+## Important files

+### Key Kotlin files
+- `ui/HomeScreen.kt` - the main screen of the application
+- `voice/VoiceAnalyzer.kt' - voice analyzer
+- `data/repository/MoodRepository.kt` - sentiment repository
+- `ui/viewmodel/HomeViewModel.kt` - ViewModel for the home screen

+### Resources
+- `res/values/strings.xml ` - interface strings
+- `res/values/colors.xml ` - theme colors
+- `res/values/themes.xml ` - application themes
+- `res/xml/mood_widget_info.xml ` - widget configuration

+### Configuration
+- `gradle/libs.versions.toml` - dependency versions
+- `app/build.gradle.kts` - build configuration

+## Development plans

+- Integration with ML Kit Voice Match API for more accurate analysis
+- Classification of moods using a custom model
+- Integration with Google Fit for health tracking
+- Export sentiment history to PDF
+- Notifications and reminders about breathing exercises

+## License

+This project was created for educational purposes.

 | Screenshots |
 |-------------|